hturnbull93/spreddit/README.md

 *Generally exposing information about the existence of a user is bad practice, for example if login failed because there was no user for that username, or because the username existed but the password is wrong.
 I will keep it as it is for now as I don't know if it would cause me to deviate greatly from the tutorial later on.*

 To add some validation to user registration, if either the username or password is less that 2 characters in length return a `UserResponse` with a relevant `FieldError`.
-Also, handle an error more specifically by the code when attempting to persist the user with a potentially duplicate username:
+Also, handle an error more specifically by the error detail when attempting to persist the user with a potentially duplicate username:

 ```ts
   @Mutation(() => UserResponse)